andotherstuff/garland-protocol/garland-v0.1.md

     return HMAC-SHA256(key = "garland-v1-nsec", message = nsec || stretched)
 ```

 The derivation uses only primitives present in the Nostr ecosystem (HMAC-SHA256, PBKDF2, secp256k1), avoiding new dependencies.
+PBKDF2 (Password-Based Key Derivation Function 2) deliberately slows key derivation through repeated hashing, making brute-force attacks expensive.
 The identity-bound salt prevents rainbow tables across users.
 The 210,000 iteration count follows OWASP 2023 guidelines for PBKDF2-HMAC-SHA256.
 The derived output is used directly as a secp256k1 private key.

 **Default passphrase**: When no passphrase is specified, the empty string is used.
 This is not a special case; the derivation runs identically with `passphrase = ""`.
 The empty-string bucket serves as the default storage location.